oyvinrog/SQLShell/README.md

    - Make informed decisions about query optimization

 The table profiling tools are invaluable for exploratory data analysis, helping you gain insights before writing complex queries.

+## 📊 Column Analysis

+SQLShell provides powerful tools to analyze individual columns directly from your query results:

+### Explain Column Feature

+The "Explain Column" feature helps you understand the relationships between columns in your query results:

+1. **How to Access**:
+   - Right-click on any column header in the query results table
+   - Select "Explain Column" from the context menu

+2. **What It Does**:
+   - Analyzes the selected column's relationship with other columns in the result set
+   - Identifies correlations and dependencies between columns
+   - Provides visualizations to help understand the column's importance and distribution

+3. **Benefits**:
+   - Quickly identify which columns are most related to your target column
+   - Discover hidden patterns and relationships in your data
+   - Make data-driven decisions without writing complex analytical queries

+This feature is particularly useful for exploratory data analysis, helping you understand your data structure and relationships on the fly.

 ## 📋 Requirements